-The facilities located in the Southern Kibbutz are one of the largest medical cannabis production sites in Israel and in the world, covering a total area of 17 million square feet, of which 300,000 square feet are operation and produce up to 10,000 kilograms of pharmaceutical-grade cannabis per year.
-Assuming that the Southern Kibbutz is fully operational at its maximum capacity and all regulatory approvals are received, full operations of its facility will allow us to produce 88 tons of pharmaceutical-grade cannabis per year.
+The facilities located in the Southern Kibbutz are one of the largest medical cannabis production sites in Israel and in the world, covering a total area of approximately 1.7 million square feet, of which 300,000 square feet are currently operational and produce up to 10,000 kilograms of pharmaceutical-grade cannabis per year.
+Assuming that we exercise our option to expand the available land such that the Southern Kibbutz is fully operational at its maximum capacity and all regulatory approvals are received, full operations of its facility will allow us to produce 88 tons of pharmaceutical-grade cannabis per year.
 The development of the southern site is carried out in a modular manner in accordance with the regulatory developments concerning the export of medical cannabis from Israel.